A muon scattering tomography system based on high spatial resolution scintillating detector: System design

 In practical fiber encoding, the tangled fiber arrangement poses a significant challenge for detector assembly.
 Additionally, fibers exposed outside the assembly are highly vulnerable to breakage.
-To address these issues, an encoder is necessary to guide the fibers from the scintillators through precisely designed internal passages, thereby organizing them into bundled clusters at the output for interfacing with the SiPM arrays.
-Accordingly, we designed and fabricated the encoder shown in Figure~\ref{fig:Encoder}.
-The use of 3D design and printing overcame the limitations of traditional CNC machining by enabling the production of parts with intricate internal channels that would otherwise be impossible to manufacture.
+To address these issues, an encoder is necessary to guide the fibers from the scintillators through precisely designed internal paths, thereby organizing them into bundled clusters at the output for interfacing with the SiPM arrays.
+Accordingly, we designed and fabricated the encoder shown in figure~\ref{fig:Encoder}.
+The use of 3D design and printing overcomes the limitations of traditional CNC machining by enabling the production of parts with intricate internal channels that would otherwise be impossible to manufacture.

-An additional electronic-level encoding scheme was also proposed but ultimately abandoned\cite{Wang_2024}.
-This scheme aimed to digitize amplified signals from multiple SiPMs with a single ADC, but was rendered unnecessary by the substantial reduction in channel requirements achieved through fiber encoding.

 The SiPMs feature a dark count rate on the order of 1~MHz.
-Furthermore, the use of triangular scintillator bars imposes a requirement to detect only about 10 photons for higher position resolution, which in turn necessitates a low signal threshold.
+Furthermore, the use of triangular scintillator bars imposes a requirement to be capable of detecting as low as approximate 10 photoelectrons for higher spatial resolution, which in turn necessitates a low signal threshold.
 Consequently, a coincidence measurement scheme using multiple SiPMs must be employed to suppress the false trigger rate effectively.
 This requirement is independent of the encoding scheme and is fundamental for reading out a bar with low photon yield.
 In fact, even a non-encoded design, such as our prototype detector, necessitates at least two SiPMs per bar.
 Therefore, the encoding scheme achieves a compression ratio of 1:4.